For best experience please turn on javascript and use a modern browser!

 • Profile

-Karl Marx mockingly called the Hungarian revolutionary leader Lajos Kossuth "an improviser who is moulded by the impressions he receives from the audience facing him at any given moment, not an author who stamps his original ideas on the world."
-A few years earlier, Marx had derided Giuseppe Mazzini for a failed uprising and also compared him to an improviser: "Has one ever heard of great improvisators [sic] being also great poets?"
-Marx wonders, "[t]hey are the same in politics as in poetry."
+Karl Marx mockingly referred to the Hungarian revolutionary leader Lajos Kossuth as "an improviser who is moulded by the impressions he receives from the audience facing him at any given moment, not an author who stamps his original ideas on the world."
+A few years earlier, Marx had similarly derided Giuseppe Mazzini for a failed uprising, comparing him to an improviser: "Has one ever heard of great improvisators [sic] being also great poets?" he wondered.
+"They are the same in politics as in poetry."

 • Publications